Roots of the most of the Permit-to-Work process challenges

 These behaviors are clearly triggered by inefficient processes and a lack of tools, which can lead to injuries and incidents.
 Read more on the topic here.

-Why do people avoid owning a Permit to Work process?
+Why do people avoid owning a Permit-to-Work process?

-In addition to the feeling of overwhelm and overburdened by inefficient processes, there are other reasons why people avoid owning the Permit to Work process.
+In addition to the feeling of overwhelm and overburdened by inefficient processes, there are other reasons why people avoid owning the Permit-to-work process.
 Here are some of the main reasons:

-• If the Permit to Work safety process is too complicated and unclear, people avoid taking a role in it, trying to get rid of unnecessary hassle
+• If the Permit-to-work safety process is too complicated and unclear, people avoid taking a role in it, trying to get rid of unnecessary hassle

 • Being under pressure for a long time eventually leads to frustration, boredom, or a “Why bother if nothing changes?” attitude.